2010 Altona state by-election

 A by-election was held for the Victorian Legislative Assembly seat of Altona on 13 February 2010, following the sudden resignation of state Transport Minister Lynne Kosky on 18 January, who cited a family member's health as the reason for her decision to leave politics.
-Altona is widely considered a safe Labor seat, Kosky won over 60% of the primary vote at the 2006 state election.
+Altona was widely considered a safe Labor seat, with Kosky winning over 60% of the primary vote at the 2006 state election.

-The Labor Party's Jill Hennessy, a lawyer who sits on the board of Western Health, won the seat despite a 13 percent swing away from Labor.
-The Liberals and Greens went up by 11 percent and 2 percent respectively.
+The Labor Party's Jill Hennessy, a lawyer who sat on the board of Western Health, won the seat despite a 13 percent primary vote swing away from Labor.
+The Liberals and Greens primary votes went up by 11 percent and 2 percent respectively.
 Hennessy retained the seat in the November 2010 state election.

 Candidates

 The following candidates nominated; they are listed in ballot-paper order.